vibe-code-inc/pm-board-experiment/src/types.specs.md

 ## Overview
 The types.ts file contains core type definitions used throughout the application.
 It defines the fundamental data structures that represent the domain model of the PM Board application.

+## Product Requirements
+- Provide consistent data structure definitions for the application
+- Support typed operations across the application
+- Enable compile-time type checking for domain operations
+- Define clear boundaries for data structure properties

 ## Technical Requirements
-- Define the Task interface with required and optional properties
+- Define the Task type with required and optional properties
-- Define the Project interface
+- Define the Project type
-- Use string literal types for enum-like values
+- Use string literal types for enum-like values (TaskStatus, TaskPriority)
 - Ensure type safety with precise definitions
 - Export all types for use in other modules
 - Document types with JSDoc comments
 - Follow TypeScript best practices
+- Use types instead of interfaces as per project conventions
+- Keep types focused on data structures without behavioral implementations

+## Behavioral Expectations
+- Types should be usable across the application without circular dependencies
+- Type definitions should prevent inconsistent data structures
+- Optional properties should be clearly marked with optional operators
+- Types should focus on the minimal interface needed (follow Interface Segregation Principle)
+- Types should support extension through composition rather than inheritance

 ## Type Definitions
 ```typescript